Maine Coon Cat Temperament & Personality

 The Maine Coon is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon benefits from care tailored to its physical and behavioral profile.
 What makes the Maine Coon remarkable among large cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Home and Family Life